DamianRMansilla/DamianRMansilla/README.md

-- 👋 Hi, I’m @DamianRMansilla, junior Full Stack Developer, looking for my first experience on programming.
+- 👋 Hi, I’m @DamianRMansilla, Full Stack Developer, with some years of experience on Front End Development.
 - 👀 I’m interested in improving my current skills, so everything I can learn is very welcome.
 - 🌱 I’m currently learning Python and React.
 - 📫 You can reach me on my email damianrmansilla85@gmail.com